zhenv10/ecsworkshop/content/windows_workloads/04-code-review/cdk.md

 Finally, the ECS service stack is defined in `lib/windows-workloads.ts`

-The ECS EC2 cluster application is created here using the `ecs-patterns` library of the CDK.
+The ECS application is created here using the `ecs-patterns` library of the CDK.
 This automatically creates the service from a given `containerImage` and sets up the code for a load balancer that is connected to the cluster and is public-facing.
-The key benefit here is not having to manually add all the boilerplate code to make the application accessible to the world.
+The main benefit of this is all of the manual work of making the application publically accessible is done for you.
 CDK simplifies infrastructure creation by abstraction.

 The stored credentials created in the RDS Stack are read from Secrets Manager and passed to our container task definition via the `secrets` property.
 The secrets unique ARN is passed into this stack as a parameter `dbSecretArn`.